DoctorKhan/quantum-resonance-ledger/docs/rtt.md

 2. Ensuring the quantity imbalance correction mechanisms (`Q` field dynamics) are efficient and stable.
 3. Creating intuitive ways for users to interact with "propensity fields" instead of limit orders.

-It represents a fundamentally different approach to trading, prioritizing adaptive, high-throughput, probabilistic execution over the deterministic certainty of traditional order books.
+This represents a fundamentally different approach to trading, prioritizing adaptive, high-throughput, probabilistic execution over the deterministic certainty of traditional order books.